JobdeVogel/MEGA/README.md

 # MEGA
 Repository of Grasshopper scripts for MEGA.
 Please upload your files according to the following format.

-Please also upload a Hops version by using the following naming: nameOfScript_hops.gh Hops scripts can be used from github by right-clicking on the download button and selecting 'copy link'.
+Please also upload a Hops version by using the following naming: nameOfScript.gh Hops scripts can be used from github by right-clicking on the download button and selecting 'copy link'.
 This link can be inserted in your Hops component.